qut-dmrc/encrypt_all_the_things/encrypt_all_the_things_slides/index.md

 ## What is 2-factor authentication?

-* similar to one time passwords for online banking
 * something you know (your password) and something you have (your device)
 * having device is verified by either
   * sending second code to you by SMS or